Kenya

-Peace Winds is the lead organization providing water, sanitation, and hygiene services in the settlements.
-This includes hygiene education as well as building and maintaining latrines, hand-washing stations, and other water supply lines throughout the camp.
-Hygiene infrastructure is complemented by Peace Winds’ support for comprehensive menstrual health and hygiene, as a lack of menstrual products and harmful stigmas force many refugees to miss work or school during their periods.
-Peace Winds’ programs combine pad distribution with community-wide education and empowerment to create a supportive environment for menstrual health.
+Where possible, Peace Winds complements WASH programs with support for menstrual health and hygiene.
+An often overlooked issue, a lack of menstrual products and education combined with harmful stigmas force many refugees to miss work or school during their periods.
+Comprehensive programs combine pad distribution with community-wide education, mentorship, and support for local supply chains to build a more empowering, enabling environment for wellness in menstrual health.

 News from Kenya